 Allowance for Credit Losses on Unfunded Commitments - The Company records a reserve, reported in accrued expenses and other liabilities on the Consolidated Balance Sheets, for expected credit losses on commitments to extend credit that are not unconditionally cancelable by the Company.
 The reserve for unfunded commitments is measured based on the principles utilized in estimating the allowance for credit losses on loans and an estimate of the amount of unfunded commitments expected to be advanced.
 Changes in the reserve for unfunded commitments are recorded through the provision for credit losses.
-The reserve totaled \$13 thousand at December 31, 2023, and the provision for credit losses related to unfunded commitments was \$5 thousand during the year ended December 31, 2023.
+The reserve totaled \$16 thousand and \$13 thousand at December 31, 2024 and 2023, respectfully.
+The provision for credit losses related to unfunded commitments was \$3 thousand and \$5 thousand during years ended December 31, 2024 and 2023.